It’s a heart-slumping moment when you realise you can’t connect to the internet or your broadband speeds are struggling.

 Alternatively, here are a few quick links:

-Broadband Genie Provider Reviews
+Broadband Genie Customer Reviews

 How to complain about a provider if you’re not receiving good customer service